CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-DataController.md

    az version
    ```

-1. After making sure the required tools are installed, next step is to register your subscription with Arc for kubernetes.
+1. After making sure the required tools are installed, next step is to register your subscription with Arc for Kubernetes.

 1. Run the below command to register the required Resource providers if not already registered.